johndgiese/dotvim/README.md

 * CTRLp - lets you browse files really quickly
 * ... a few other little ones

+F5 is my universal "run file" key, and "SHIFT-F5" is my debug file key.
+These are loose terms.
+Here is a list of files and what F5 does for each of them.
+* python -- F5 runs file (in vipy plugin)
+* xml -- S-F5 formats using xmllint
+* html -- F5 opens in a browser

 # Maintaining your repo
 The structure of this vimrc setup allows easy cross platform use and easy updating of your plugins.
 This comes at a cost of it being a little more complicated to maintain (but overall much faster and stable).
 Here are a few notes that may help you.